 - infection, and

+Do you know the stages of hemorrhoids?
 Many physicians use a grading system to categorize hemorrhoids along four stages:

 - First-degree hemorrhoids: Hemorrhoids that bleed, but do not prolapse.
 These are slightly enlarged hemorrhoids, but they do not protrude outside the anus.

 - Second-degree hemorrhoids: Hemorrhoids that prolapse and retract on their own (with or without bleeding).
 These may come out of the anus during certain activities like passing stool, and then return back inside the body.

 - Third-degree hemorrhoids: Hemorrhoids that prolapse and must be pushed back in by a finger.

 - Fourth-degree hemorrhoids: Hemorrhoids that prolapse and cannot be pushed back in the anal canal.
 Fourth-degree hemorrhoids also include hemorrhoids that are thrombosed (containing blood clots) or that pull much of the lining of the rectum through the anus.

 Hemorrhoids prolapse when their blood vessels swell and extend from their location in the rectum through the anus.
 In your anal canal, your hemorrhoid is exposed to the trauma of passing stool, particularly hard stools associated with constipation.
 The trauma can cause bleeding and sometimes pain when stool passes.